Aquinnos/Aquinnos/README.md

 ## 💻 Full-Stack Developer | JavaScript | TypeScript | Next.js | Node.js | Express.js | MongoDB

 I'm a Full-Stack developer with experience in building modern, scalable web applications.
-My main focus is on frontend with React, Tailwind CSS and sometimes backend with Node.js, Express.js, SQL, and Firebase.
+My main focus is on frontend with React, Tailwind CSS and sometimes backend with Node.js, Express.js and MongoDB.

 ---